Indian shares end flat after hitting record highs

 By Indulal PM

-MUMBAI, June 10 (Reuters) - Indian shares ended flat on Tuesday after hitting record highs for the third consecutive session as gains in defensive stocks such as healthcare and technology were offset by profit-taking in the broader market.
+MUMBAI, April 22 (Reuters) - Indian shares ended flat on Tuesday after hitting record highs for a second consecutive session as momentum waned ahead of the expiry of monthly derivative contracts and on expectations that current levels sufficiently price in fundamentals.

-Investors took profits in recent outperformers such as Oil and Natural Gas Corp., while recent underperformers such a Infosys Ltd saw some buying interest.
+Investors booked profits in recent outperformers such as State Bank of India and Tata Motors, although gains in other sectors such as capital goods helped offset those losses.

-However, the sentiment remained upbeat as investors are optimistic ahead of the newly formed Modi government’s first Union budget, expecting promises on the revival of the domestic economy.
+Although overseas investors have underpinned sentiment, the pace of buying has slowed.
+Foreign institutional investors bought shares worth 2.13 billion rupees ($35.22 million) on Monday, having bought $67.58 million worth on Thursday.

 For additional stocks on the move double click

-FACTORS TO WATCH * Yen inches higher, options seen keeping euro steady * Oil around $110 on tight supply, buoyant demand * Money market rates hit new low as ECB moves gain traction * Foreign institutional investor flows * For closing rates of Indian ADRs
+FACTORS TO WATCH * Euro subdued near two-week lows, wary of ECB * Brent dips below $110 but Ukraine tensions give support * M&A talk lifts European shares, euro dips to two-week low * Foreign institutional investor flows * For closing rates of Indian ADRs

 ASIA-PACIFIC STOCK MARKETS: Pan-Asia........
 Japan.......
 S.Korea...
 S.E.
 Asia.......
 Hong Kong...
 Taiwan....
 Australia/NZ....
 India.......
 China.....